April 29, 2025

 Choosing the Loom icon from Chrome browser

 Grant access to your microphone and camera before you start recording your screen.
+You'll need to approve permission requests when prompted to ensure the extension can access these features.

 Giving Loom access to mic and camera on Chrome

 You can choose to record video with or without audio or record audio only.
 Then, decide what part of your screen you want to capture—full screen, a specific window, or current Chrome tab—and click Share.
+These options give you flexibility for different recording scenarios.

 Clicking the share screen option in Loom